datngu/sarek_offline/README_old.md

 ## 4: Prepare cluster config file

-I have prepared `offline_hg38_template.config` as a template to enable customized local reference files, and also adapt to run on Saga of Sigma2 and TSD HPC of UiO.
+I have prepare `offline_hg38_template.config` that is the teamplate to enable cusomized local reference files, and also adapt to run on Saga of sigma2 and TSD HPC of UiO.

-For our group users, you just need to run this to generate: `offline_hg38_fixed.config`
+For our group users, you just need to run to generate: `offline_hg38_fixed.config`

 ```bash
 sed "s|/PATH/TO/|$PWD/|g" offline_hg38_template.config > offline_hg38_fixed.config